zwollerob/pimatic-smartmeter/README.md

 Configuration
 -------------
 You can configure what serialport to use, and the serialport settings.
-You do this in the plugin section, as you can see in the installation section.
+You do this in the devices section, as you can see in the installation section.